Nutrition Therapy

 Women’s wellness supports hormonal balance, vitality, and overall health through holistic practices that nurture the body, mind, and emotional wellbeing.

-If you’ve been feeling lethargic, foggy, or drained by mid‑afternoon, you’re not alone.
-Many women struggle with low mood, brain fog, and waning energy levels — and the good news is that improving how you feel often starts with your plate.
-As your body’s primary fuel source, nutrition plays a powerful role in stabilizing energy, which is why this post on How to Protect Your Energy With Nutrition focuses on regulating blood sugar and improving insulin sensitivity.
+If you’ve been feeling lethargic, foggy, or drained by mid‑afternoon, the good news is that improving your energy levels and how you feel often starts with being more intentional about what’s on your plate.
+As your body’s primary fuel source, carbohydrate (more specifically, glucose) intake plays a powerful role in influencing your metabolic health which is directly responsible for producing, utilizing and storing energy.
+In this post, you’ll learn the importance of regulating blood sugar and improving insulin sensitivity, and a detailed guide on how to do so.

-Why Blood Sugar & Metabolism Are the Foundation of Your Energy
+Why Blood Sugar Regulation & Metabolism Are the Foundation of Your Energy

 Your metabolism is constantly converting food into usable energy.
-When this system is dysregulated, energy becomes inconsistent, mood dips, and cravings intensify.
+Our body’s sensitivity to insulin determines how well we are able to use that food as energy.
+When this system is dysregulated, energy production and utilization becomes inconsistent, mood crashes, and cravings intensify.
 Blood sugar regulation and insulin sensitivity are likely the most important and influential factors of how you feel day to day.

-When insulin sensitivity is low, your cells struggle to use glucose efficiently.
+When blood glucose regulation is impaired and insulin sensitivity decreases, your cells struggle to uptake and use glucose efficiently.
 This leads to:

 • Higher circulating insulin